arun786/springaws/README.md

 Route53 DNS name : myspringbootaws.de

-Different URL's which can be accessed the Rest API is as below.
+Different URL's which can be accessed via Rest API is as below.

 1. Get Service - This will get data from AWS RDS tables based on Id.

 Http Method : Get.

-Sample url : myspringbootaws.de/customer/v2/customer/12
+Sample url : [myspringbootaws.de/customer/v2/customer/12]{myspringbootaws.de/customer/v2/customer/12}

 12 is the Id.